 Working with another class can also be fun for students.
 With today’s technology, it is even possible for students to collaborate on projects with classes in other schools – or even in other countries.
 Doing this definitely helps to prepare students for their futures, as we often find ourselves working/collaborating with coworkers in other departments or cities.
 It can add an extra challenge to organizing work and getting things done efficiently!

-9) Give the project a purpose beyond the classroom.
+9) Better project-based learning gives the project a purpose beyond the classroom.